TravaOpenJDK/trava-jdk-11-dcevm/README.md

 * java11-openjdk-dcevm-osx.tar.gz - **macos** JDK binary bundled with latest SNAPHOT release of hotswap-agent.jar

 ## HOWTO

+### Optimize redefinition

+Use `XX:+UseHotswapDeoptExclusion` to optimize redefinition by keeping `java.*` and `jdk.*` native code in code cache.
+This should improve performance of redefinition especially on large projects.

 ### Disable integrated HotswapAgent
 Use option `-XX:+DisableHotswapAgent `